estreetworkshop/ubuntu-rss-status/README.md

 # Prerequisites

-Run the following command to get the required software to run ubuntu-rss-status apt-get install apache2 php5 update-notifier-common
+Run the following command to get the required software to run ubuntu-rss-status

+apt-get install apache2 php5 update-notifier-common

+This has been tested on Ubuntu 12.04 and 14.04.

 # Install

 Download into your html folder.

+# Configure server.php

+Rename server.php.example to server.php.
+Edit server.php to reflect your server settings.

 # Configure config.php